-To receive priority enrollment, the deadline for submitting an Intent to Register Form for the 2013-2014 Transitional Kindergarten (TK) Program is March 29, 2013.
-Parents who submit their forms by March 29, 2013 will be more likely to be assigned to their home school or their school of choice.
+The deadline for submitting an Intent to Register Form for the 2014-2015 Transitional Kindergarten (TK) Program is March 28, 2014.
+Parents who submit their forms by March 28, 2014 will be more likely to be assigned to their home school or their school of choice.
 Intent to Register forms are available on the District’s website under Schools, Transitional Kindergarten.

-The school sites offering the TK Program for the 2013-2014 school year will be:
+The school sites offering the TK Program for the 2013-2014 school year are:

 - Don Juan Avila Elementary School